-I was over at my daughter’s place the other day and saw that she had a jar of Trader Joe’s Instant Cold Brew Coffee sitting in the kitchen.
-She had bought this because she had o get to work way too early over the summer and it was a great way to get a shot of caffeine as she was heading out the door in the morning.
+Trader Joe’s Instant Cold Brew Coffee is something my daughter introduced to me the other morning.
+She had bought the instant cold brew coffee because she had to get to work way too early over the summer and it was a great way to get a shot of caffeine as she was heading out the door in the morning.

 I am not normally a fan of instant coffee but she said it was good so I decided to give it a try.